 with the drive to conquer the world and make her dreams come

 true.
 I guess I sort

-of fit that bill, except the dream I’m consumed in is never
+of fit that bill, except the dreams I’m consumed in are never

 Every time I fall for a man, suddenly my inner compass melts, my bones